-Before I start the review of The Killing Joke, there are a few things you need to know about me.
-I grew up loving the Batman: Animated Series.
-If you ask me who my favourite Joker is, I would reply Mark Hamill.
-As I have mentioned before Batgirl and Robin are my ultimate OTP.
+Before I start the review of The Killing Joke, there are a few things you need to know about my

 Along with Star Wars, Batman was one of my first fandom.
 The first graphic novel I ever read was Knightfall.
 When I began reading collecting comics a friend recommended The Killing Joke.
 To this day it has remained one of favourite books.

-As you can imagine I was over the moon when they announced they were turning the story into an animated movie.
+As you can imagine I was over the moon when it was announced that the story was being turned into an animated movie.
 I had always thought The Killing Joke (and Long Halloween), would make an amazing movie.
-To me the book read like a movie.
-My excitement for this movie was heighten when I heard the original Batman: Animated Series team would be working on this film.
+To

 As you may know The Killing Joke is a short graphic novel, to counteract making a short film.
 They created an original story line explaining Barbara Gordon’s last days as Batgirl and why she retired her cape and cowl.
 As a result, almost turns into two mini movies or episodes of the TV show.